fagui007/AD-PA-Project/README.md

 Security policies will be implemented using **User-ID**, where access controls are based on Active Directory users and groups rather than just IP addresses.
 Additionally, a **two-tier PKI** (Root CA + Issuing CA) will be deployed to enable **SSL/TLS decryption** on the firewall, allowing inspection of encrypted traffic while maintaining secure communications.

-This lab demonstrates how NGFWs, directory services, and PKI can work together to provide **identity-based, encrypted traffic-aware security** in a segmented enterprise environment.
+This project demonstrates how NGFWs, directory services, and PKI can work together to provide **identity-based, encrypted traffic-aware security** in a segmented enterprise environment.

 ---
 ## Lab Topology